 World-class, catch-and-release fishing in the Pacific Ocean for sailfish, striped, blue and black marlin, Dorado, tuna, and wahoo.
 Guests also have access to the productive inshore fishing for roosterfish, cubera snapper, Jack Crevalle, bluefin trevally, sierra mackerel, tripletail, and grouper.

 Marlin — The “lady in the blue dress,” or blue marlin, is the most common Costa Rican marlin and can be found in the area’s cobalt waters throughout the year.
 Numbers peak in November and December as well as March and April.
 The black marlin is most abundant in July and August and few striped marlin is around at the same time.

 Sailfish — Sailfish are present year-round and a half dozen hook-ups are common almost any day of the year.
 From November to May the numbers increase and days of 12 fish or more are common.

 Dorado — Any day of the year, most commonly January through May and very abundant November and December.

 Tuna — Yellowfin is the main species.
 The big boys (100 to 300 pounds) can test you any day of the year.
 If you are lucky enough to come across a school of porpoises offshore, the big tuna swim with them and feed on the same baitfish.
 Football-sized tuna hang around floating debris or peak in schools in July and August and November and December.

-Roosterfish — Twenty-five to fifty-pound fish are very common, and each week, the Resort’s fleet usually catches a few roosterfish weighing 50 pounds or more.
+Roosterfish — Twenty-five to fifty-pound fish are very common, and each week, the Resort’s fleet usually catch a few roosterfish weighing 50 pounds or more.
 The Resort record for roosterfish is 106 pounds.